-Interestingly, because only a thin coating of Nanovate is required to add durability, the actual weight of the overall fork went DOWN and sits at a remarkable 300g (uncut).
+Interestingly, because only a thin coating of Nanovate is required to add durability, the actual weight of the overall fork decreased and sits at a remarkable 300g (uncut).

 The damage tolerance added by the Nanovate metal improves composites in the areas of: rain erosion, sand erosion, wear resistance, impact resistance and fatigue resistance after an impact event.